St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Spread & Total Prediction for St. John's vs. Fordham

-St. John's is 4-5-0 against the spread, while Fordham's ATS record this season is 2-5-0.
-The Red Storm are 6-3-0 and the Rams are 5-2-0 in terms of going over the point total.
+St. John's has put together a 4-5-0 record against the spread this season, while Fordham is 2-5-0.
+In terms of hitting the over, games involving the Red Storm are 6-3-0 and the Rams are 5-2-0.
+The two teams average 152.9 points per game, 4.4 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM